defencedigital/moduk-service-manual/src/secure-by-design/who-needs-to-do-this.md

 Your SRO needs to be someone with authority and experience in risk management, for example a product or service owner.
 If you do not have someone suitable, your project sponsor can be your SRO.

 SROs are usually supported by security and delivery leads.
-If you do not have anyone on your team with security experience, you need to fill that role.
+If you do not have anyone on your team with cyber security experience, you need to fill that role.

 ## Get your team involved